How to read your 1099-R Form

 - Select your preferred method for Two-Factor Authentication code (2FA) delivery method and click Next.

 - Follow the instructions to enter your 2FA code.
 (If you choose to receive your 2FA code as a text message, it must be sent to a cell phone number.
 Land lines do not support text messages.)

 - Once logged in, on your home page, click Documents (in the left margin).
 In the table listing your available documents, find your 2023 1099-R, which will have a date of 01/18/2024, and then click Download.
 If you have multiple 1099s, be sure to look for all 1099s with a date of 01/18/2024 to obtain your 2023 tax information.

 - To exit MyTRS securely, please click Logout in the top right corner.

 In MyTRS, do NOT use your browser’s Back or Refresh buttons, as they may disrupt your connection and cause your session to become invalid.
-To navigate within MyTRS, always use the onscreen buttons, tabs, links and Go To drop-down menu at the top of each page.
+To navigate within MyTRS, always use the links in the left margin.